DIRACGrid/DIRAC/docs/source/AdministratorGuide/Systems/ResourceStatus/advanced_configuration.rst

 This is the complete definition of a policy.
 Let's go one by one.

-* PolicyName         : this must be a human readable name explaining what the policy is doing ( mandatory ).
+* PolicyName         : this must be a human readable name explaining what the policy is doing (mandatory).
-* policyType         : is the name of the policy we want to run as defined in DIRAC.ResourceStatusSystem.Policy.Configurations ( mandatory ).
+* policyType         : is the name of the policy we want to run as defined in DIRAC.ResourceStatusSystem.Policy.Configurations (mandatory).
+Possible policy names: "Downtime", "FreeDiskSpace", "JobEfficiency", "PilotEfficiency", "AlwaysBanned", "AlwaysActive", "AlwaysProbing", "AlwaysDegraded", "Propagation", "JobDoneRatio", "JobRunningWaitingRatio", "JobRunningMatchedRatio"
-* doNotCombineResult : if this option is present, the status will not be merged with the rest of statuses ( but actions on this policy will apply ).
+* doNotCombineResult : if this option is present, the status will not be merged with the rest of statuses (but actions on this policy will apply).
-* matchParams        : is the dictionary containing the policy metadata used by :ref:`Info Getter <info getter>` to match policies.
-Any of them can be a CSV.
+* matchParams        : This section defines to which elements the policy is applied.
+It is used by :ref:`Info Getter <info getter>` to match policies.

 .. note :: Remember, declare ONLY the parameters in match params that want to be taken into account.